jarrodBrandreth/fooCoding-module-databases/Week2/README.md

-# Lesson 2: Group by, Having and Joins.
-Promisification of JS client with prepared statements
+# Lesson 2: SQL, group by, having and joins.

-Objective: This class introduces more clauses (group by, having) in the select statement.
-MySQL joins (inner, self, left and right) are further discussed and should be explained with demonstration (Employee table with **reportsTo** field and Department table with its PK in Employee table is suitable for this demonstration).
+Objective: This class introduces SQL in more detail.
+MySQL joins (inner, self, left and right) are further discussed and are explained with demonstration (Employee table with
+**reportsTo** field and Department table with its PK in Employee table is suitable for this demonstration).
+Also, subqueries and programming objects stored in the database will be discussed.
+We'll also have a look at SQL injection and other security considerations when designing the application.
+Database rights (grants) will be explained.

+A brief overview on NoSQL-databases will be given, including MongoDB.

 Promise based JavaScript program with SQL prepared statements should be understood by students.
 The program can be found in the Week2 folder (Credits: